Upstart Kings go for season sweep against touted Bruins

 Los Angeles is coming off an impressive win of its own, beating the visiting Dallas Stars 3-2 on Tuesday night, giving the Kings 50 points at the halfway point of the season.

-The Stars had won four in a row coming into the game and sat atop the Central Division standings.
+The Stars had won four in a row coming into the game and sit atop the Central Division standings.

 The win continues to add to the Kings’ resume of being a legitimate playoff team this season, but coach Todd McLellan is only concerned about earning two points against the Bruins.